Prime Cost And Why Keeping It Under Control Is Critical To A Pho Restaurant's Survival

-One important note: It's important to select online, delivery and mobile app services that can send data directly to your POS and accounting system.
+Note: It's important to select online, delivery and mobile app services that can integrate well with your POS and accounting system.
 This is a requirement, it's what your business must have.
 Don't just settle on something cheap, easy but doesn't meet this important business requirement.
-You'll be tearing your hair out later because all your systems speak different languages with no way, or not easy, to cross communicate, integrate and share the numbers.
+You'll be tearing your hair out later because all your systems speak different languages with no (easy) way to cross communicate, integrate and share the numbers.
 The net result of this poor decision is you don't have the right numbers when you need them and can't run your business as you need to.
 Many owners end up not knowing their numbers and just mange by the seat of their pants, and this is one of the reasons.
 So don't fall into this trap.

 B. Cost of Sales

 This one requires you to have a good inventory system (IS) in place as a prerequisite, with the right process and tools in place to track the numbers.
 Having good inventory tracking means you have good data on each of your COGS category at your fingertips.
 I don't know a good restaurant with accurate cost of sales numbers not having an effective inventory system.
 Implementing an effective IS can be tough for many who are not familiar with and/or never run a good system before.
+But really, it's just a matter of making it a priority, because you can learn anything if it's important to you.
 Regardless, a restaurant should (must) have a solid inventory system embedded in the operation regardless of whether they track their Prime Cost.

 This one is also straightforward.
 You want to include all payroll (salaries and hourly wages) and associated employee benefits for the period in question.
 Without these elements you will not get a complete picture of your payroll or staffing cost.
-If you have employee meal, contests, awards or similar programs, then they should also be reports in this section because they are also the restaurant's employee-related cost.
+If you have employee meal, contests, awards or similar programs, then they should also be tracked and reported in this section because they are also the restaurant's employee-related costs.

-Important note: Many restaurant operators run their business on a cash basis without proper accounting, thinking this saves them money.
+Note: Many restaurant operators run their business on a cash basis without proper accounting, thinking this saves them money.
 While this may be true in their minds, truth is there are way more potential negative side effects than meets the eye.
+To put it bluntly, it really is cheating, breaking the law, mistreating and taking advantage of your employees, and is basically a bad way to run a business.
 Aside from the possible tax and legal consequences, such operators will never be able to calculate Prime Cost and utilize it to increase profitability.

 Ways To Use Prime Cost To A Pho Restaurant's Benefits